Successful Recovery Performance Guarantees of SOMP Under the L2-norm of Noise: Guarantee of Recovery Under Unbounded Random Noise

-\begin{Remark} According to Corollary \ref{col required C gaussian stop}, if the threshold value of the SOMPT is given by \eqref{stop SOMPT}, we can obtain the conditions of $C_{\min}$ and $\sigma$ on which SOMPT can guarantee the required SRP of support set.
-Moreover, the conditions of $\mu$ and $d$ for performance guarantee can also be calculated in a similar way as in Remark \ref{remark condition mu} and Remark \ref{condition d}.
-Specifically, if either
+\begin{Remark} According to Corollary \ref{col required C gaussian stop}, if the threshold value of the SOMPT is given by \eqref{stop SOMPT}, we can obtain the conditions of $C_{\min}$ and $\sigma$ on which SOMPT can guarantee the required SRP of the support set.
+Moreover, the conditions of $M$ and $d$ for the performance guarantee can also be calculated in a similar way as in Remark \ref{remark condition mu} and Remark \ref{condition d},